 Porcelain sinks can develop chips, holes and scratches that mar the surface and create a bad appearance.
-Fortunately, porcelain surfaces can be re-glazed or finished to make the surface look new.
+Fortunately, it's possible to complete porcelain sink repair.
+Porcelain surfaces can be re-glazed or finished to make the surface look new.

 About Porcelain Sinks

-Porcelain is a ceramic made of clay materials, generally kaolin, heated to a high temperature to create a hard, glass-like surface that resists water.
-Generally, porcelain coatings are applied to sinks and bathtubs that are made from cast iron, steel or acrylic materials.
-The porcelain creates a durable, glossy finish on the material that is both tough and easy to clean.
+Porcelain is a ceramic made of clay materials.
+The material used to make the sink is generally kaolin, which is heated to a high temperature to create a hard, glass-like surface that resists water.
+Generally, porcelain coatings are applied to sinks and bathtubs made from cast iron, steel or acrylic materials.
+The porcelain creates a durable, glossy finish on the material that is tough and easy to clean.

 Professional porcelain resurfacing contractors can be found in many communities throughout the United States.
-These contractors can resurface bathtubs, sinks, countertops and other items either on-site or in their facilities.
-The contractor will remove all caulk materials from around the sink area and clean and prepare the surface with chemical products that aid in adhering the new coating to the sink when applied.
+These contractors can resurface bathtubs, sinks, countertops and other items, either on-site or in their facilities.
+Such contractors will remove all caulk materials from around the sink area and clean and prepare the surface with chemical products that aid in ensuring the new coating adheres to the sink when applied.